jbs4bmx/PowerShell--ForFun/README.md

 # PowerShell--ForFun
-Collection of scripts for personal use
+Collection of scripts for personal use.
+Nothing fancy or groundbreaking here.